 Setting and monitoring of financial targets forms an essential part of the management and governance of the company.
-Nearterm goals are specified during annual planning, and progress is monitored on a monthly basis.
-Business segments issue monthly financial reports on actual results and forecasts.
+Near-term goals are specified during annual planning, and progress is monitored on a monthly basis.
+Group and Business segments issue monthly financial reports on actual results and forecasts.

 Financial reporting process refers to functions that provide financial data used by the management of the company, as well as financial data that is published as stipulated by legislation, standards and other binding regulations.
+DNA has launched significant development initiatives for its information systems to improve the efficiency of processes such as the financial reporting process.